cjlee112/ezgit/doc/secure_vbox_mint_setup.rst

 	- Select timezone
 	- Select input language
-	- Enter a username and password
+	- Enter a username and password.
+          Please enter your correct full name (e.g. John Smith), and a recognizable username (e.g. jsmith), because this will be used to label all data changes you share with others.

           .. warning::
              * choose a username that other users of the repository will